Robin-WZQ/TwT/README.md

      -p False
 ```

-- Inject a backdoor into a pretrained model, typically used to insert backdoors one at a time.
+- Inject a backdoor into a pretrained model, typically used to insert backdoors at a time.

 ```CUDA_VISIBLE_DEVICES=0,1 python backdoor_injection_main.py \
  CUDA_VISIBLE_DEVICES=0,1 python backdoor_injection_main.py